gkhmara/pizzaParlor/README.md

 #### Describe: totalOrder()

-- Test: "It will add a number to the this.total based on selection from the user."
+- Test: "It will add a number to the the object based on selection from the user."

 - Code:   if(order1.size === "small") {
     this.total += 3.00;